barisbalciweb/buyTheWay-frontend/README.md

 # [buyTheWay](btw.barisbalci.de)

-⚠️ **Note**: This project is currently under development.
-Some sections and functionalities are still in progress.

 ## Introduction

 "buyTheWay" is a modern e-commerce application that enables users to shop quickly and efficiently.
 With a user-friendly design and intuitive features, it makes everyday shopping easier.